Xavier Musketeers men's basketball: Pete Gillen era

 1985 once again marked considerable change for the program.
 In addition to the hiring of head coach Pete Gillen, the Midwestern City Conference altered its name slightly to the Midwestern Collegiate Conference, adding more teams including Detroit, Notre Dame (excluding men's basketball and football), Saint Louis, Marquette and Dayton.
 The MCC is the predecessor to the present-day Horizon League.
 Xavier was a member of the MCC from 1979 to 1995 and won eight regular season and six conference tournament championships.

 From 1985 to 1994, Gillen compiled a 202–75 record, including the program's first five wins in the NCAA Tournament.
-The Musketeers advanced to the NCAA Tournament in six of Gillen's nine years at the helm.
+The Musketeers advanced to the NCAA Tournament in seven of Gillen's nine years at the helm.
 In 1990, Xavier beat Kansas State and future Big East colleagues Georgetown to advance to the program's first Sweet Sixteen.

 Skip Prosser era

 Skip Prosser was hired in the spring of 1994 to replace departed head coach Pete Gillen.
 In his seven seasons as head coach, Prosser compiled a 148–65 record with four NCAA tournament appearances.
 Prosser's 148 wins are third all-time at Xavier.
 During his time at Xavier, Prosser continued to build on the momentum Gillen had created.
 Early in his tenure, Prosser added recruits Gary Lumpkin, Darnell Williams, Lenny Brown and James Posey.
 Those four players provided the core of Prosser's success during his time at Xavier.
 After missing the NCAA Tournament in both 1999 and 2000, Xavier returned to the tournament in 2001.
 Following a loss to Notre Dame in the tournament's first round, Prosser accepted the position of head coach at Wake Forest.